tdwg/website/content/pages/about/executive/responsibilities/index.md

 ## Regional Representatives

-*Have the responsibility to represent the interests of TDWG members on the Executive Committee; and to represent TDWG in appropriate meetings and other activities.*
+*Regional Representatives have the responsibility to represent the interests of TDWG members on the Executive Committee; and to represent TDWG in appropriate meetings and other activities.*